tardate/LittleArduinoProjects/README.md

 # 327 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [Mixers/RFDiodeRing](./Electronics101/Mixers/RFDiodeRing) - an RF diode ring double-balanced mixer.
+> Latest addition:sparkles: [Mixers/RFDiodeRing](./Electronics101/Mixers/RFDiodeRing) - a diode ring double-balanced frequency mixer.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like